All-Hands-AI/OpenHands/frontend/README.md

 ### Development Server

-Run `npm start` to start the development server.
+Run `npm run start` to start the development server.
 Open `http://localhost:5173` to view the application in the browser.

 ### Building for Production